Elliot Forhan: Election

-On March 19, 2024, Forhan came in third place behind Eric Synenberg and Angel Washington for the Democratic Primary election.
-He received 12.02% of the total vote.
+On March 19, 2024, Forhan came in third place behind Eric Synenberg and Angel Washington for the Democratic primary election.
+He received 12% of the total vote.

 Controversies

 In June 2023, Forhan came to the home of Representative Juanita Brent unannounced with the stated purpose of discussing complaints levied against him to House Democratic leadership by local labor groups.
 Brent characterized the visit as "inappropriate" and "upsetting."
 Following this incident, Forhan was removed from his position as ranking member of the House Government Oversight Committee.
 Brent also filed a civil protection order against Forhan.
-On November 16, 2023, Russo announced that she was stripping Forhan of his committee assignments and access to House Democratic caucus staff for displaying a "continued pattern of harassment, hostility, and intimidation of colleagues and staff."
+On November 16, 2023, House Minority Leader Allison Russo announced that she was stripping Forhan of his committee assignments and access to House Democratic caucus staff for displaying a "continued pattern of harassment, hostility, and intimidation of colleagues and staff."
 This decision was made following a confrontation with Representative Munira Abdullahi over a video that Forhan had posted online regarding a request from caucus staff to remove an Israeli flag that he had placed outside of his office door.

 On November 20, 2023, House Speaker Jason Stephens announced that he was suspending Forhan's badge access to the Ohio Statehouse and the Vern Riffe Center, where the offices of state representatives are located.
 Dave Yost, the Ohio Attorney General, appointed a special counsel to investigate Forhan's behavior at Stephens's request.
 The Ohio Attorney General found the legislature's punishment to be appropriate.
 In April 2024, the Cuyahoga County Court of Common Pleas found that Brent failed to prove that Forhan knowingly engaged in a pattern of conduct that caused her to believe that she would be physically harmed or caused mental distress.

-On September 15, 2025, Forhan posted an image on his personal Facebook page with a red background and the words "F*** Charlie Kirk" who was assassinated five days before the post was made.
+On September 15, 2025, Forhan posted an image on his personal Facebook page with a red background and the words "F*** Charlie Kirk", who was assassinated five days before the post was made.
 Forhan’s social media posts have prompted significant pushback, both on the internet and from Republicans in the state, with many calling on him to withdraw from the race for Ohio Attorney General.

+On January 27, 2026, Forhan stated, "I am going to kill Donald Trump."
+Specifying that, if elected as the Ohio Attorney General, he would prosecute US President Donald Trump for treason and seek capital punishment.